-- Maintain an ethos where the children feel secure and listened to - Foster positive relationships between staff and pupils through strong and supportive pastoral care and effective teaching methods - Ensure all staff are made aware of their safeguarding responsibilities and are adequately trained in safeguarding procedure - The Designated Safeguarding Lead (DSL) is the Head Mrs Caroline Greenwood, who takes regular training which is inter agency and in line with OCSB procedures - Mrs Sarah Batters (Deputy DSL) will act in Mrs Greenwood's absence - Contact details: headmistress@firwoodmanorschool.co.uk - Mr Ali Khan is a Director of Alpha Schools and is the Director with overall responsibility for Safeguarding at Firwood Manor School - Staff are trained to develop their understanding of the signs and indicators of abuse - Staff know how to respond to a pupil who discloses abuse
+- Maintain an ethos where the children feel secure and listened to - Foster positive relationships between staff and pupils through strong and supportive pastoral care and effective teaching methods - Ensure all staff are made aware of their safeguarding responsibilities and are adequately trained in safeguarding procedure - The Designated Safeguarding Lead (DSL) is the Head Mrs Caroline Greenwood, who takes regular training which is inter agency and in line with OCSB procedures - Mrs Sarah Batters (Deputy DSL) will act in Mrs Greenwood's absence.
+In the case of both Mrs Caroline Greenwood and Mrs Sarah Batters are absent Miss Kimberly Joubert (SENcO) has the required training. - Contact details: headmistress@firwoodmanorschool.co.uk - Mr Ali Khan is a Director of Alpha Schools and is the Director with overall responsibility for Safeguarding at Firwood Manor School - Staff are trained to develop their understanding of the signs and indicators of abuse - Staff know how to respond to a pupil who discloses abuse